PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 ### 2. PostHog is built for engineers

-As such, PostHog integrates numerous powerful features that aren’t available in tools like Hotjar, such as feature flags with JSON payloads, which enable you to trigger in-app messages, or other notifications.
+PostHog integrates powerful features that aren’t available in Hotjar and which are designed for technical users, such as feature flags with JSON payloads, which enable you to trigger in-app messages, or other notifications.

 We built PostHog to support technically-savvy product managers and engineers – especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
 Anyone can use PostHog ([just ask our marketing team](blog/posthog-marketing)), but our primary goal is to give engineers the tools they need to ship impactful features at speed.